NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 When the solution is loaded, NuGet doesn't have an additional heuristic to determine whether there are other projects that might need a restore done.
 The proposal is that each time NuGet determines a restore might need run, it checks whether there are *any* projects with pending *design time builds*, that *might* nominate.
 If yes, NuGet will wait.
+This will allow NuGet to remove the sliding window as NuGet can report progress or lackthereof on projects that are taking time to nominate.

 #### New interfaces

+- All these APIs are should be implemented free threaded.

 ##### IVsSolutionRestoreService4